grzhmelek/weather-logger/README.md

 ● Custom animations, transitions between screens
 I made some transitions between screens but without custom animations.

+● Create Widget for Home Screen
+Widget for home screen created

 ● All CRUD operations
 All CRUD operations are used in the app -